arielsalminen/responsive-nav.js/README.md

 # Changelog

+`1.0.15` (2013-06-28) - Can now combine multiple navigations inside a container, no settings needed.

 `1.0.14` (2013-04-13) - Adds touchend listener and stopProganation + prevents ghost click from happening on some Android browsers. "tabIndex" and "debug" settings are being removed.